amit9oct/SymRL/README.md

 ```bash
 ./src/symrl/experiments.sh
 ```
->Note: This can take 1-2 days to complete depending on the hardware configuration.
+>Warning: This can take 1-2 days to complete depending on the hardware configuration.

 # Generating the Report
 To generate the report (i.e. plots and table summary) after running the exhaustive training and ablation study, run the following command: